Veterans

-The study was conducted by Dr. Paul G. Harch and colleagues at LSU School of Medicine New Orleans, the University of North Dakota School of Medicine, and the University of California, Irvine, School of Medicine and Amen Clinics.
-Sixteen active duty and retired U.S. veterans were treated with hyperbaric oxygen therapy nearly three years after brain injuries and PTSD caused by improvised explosive device (IED) and rocket-propelled grenade explosions.
-All of the veterans had been diagnosed by military and/or civilian specialists with PCS and PTSD before coming to New Orleans to enter the study.
-These diagnoses were confirmed by the study authors before treatment.
-All veterans were significantly affected by a variety of classic PCS and PTSD symptoms and had abnormal neurological exams and cognitive testing.
+A study on Hyperbaric Oxygen Therapy (HBOT) in veterans wight blast-induced traumatic brain injury (TBI) and post traumatic stress (PTSD) was conducted by Dr. Paul G. Harch and colleagues at LSU School of Medicine New Orleans, the University of North Dakota School of Medicine, and the University of California, Irvine, School of Medicine and Amen Clinics.
+Sixteen active duty and retired U.S. veterans were treated with HBOT nearly three years after brain injuries and PTSD caused by improvised explosive device (IED) and rocket-propelled grenade explosions.
+All veterans had been diagnosed by military and/or civilian specialists with PCS and PTSD before entering the New Orleans study.
+Diagnoses confirmed by study authors before treatment.

 HYPERBARIC OXYGEN THERAPY IN THE TREATMENT OF CHRONIC TRAUMATIC BRAIN INJURY: